cwinters/cwinters.github.io/_posts/2015-03-10-systems-win.md

 >
 > "So you want to know about Mary just because you can?"
 I asked....
 >
 > "Hmm.
-That's it, I supposed.
+That's it, I suppose.
 The way I look at it, I've just spent all this
 > money on a system, and now I get to use it the way I'd like to."...
 >
 > The system was installed, it ran, and it spoke to him: you can know every